frank1003A/snakky/README.md

 ## Todo

 - [x] Add play and pause button
-- [ ] mobile responsiveness with onscreen buttons
+- [x] mobile responsiveness with onscreen buttons
 - [x] snake redesign
 - [x] issue with the bottom and left side of the grid system
-- [ ] Transition and general flow control